russross/blackfriday/README.md

     informal testing suggests it is around 3--4x slower than upskirt for general input.
 It blows away most other markdown processors.

+*   Thread safe.
+You can run multiple parsers is different goroutines without ill effect.
+There is no dependence on global shared state.

 *   Minimal dependencies.
 Blackfriday only depends on standard library packages in Go.
 The source code is pretty self-contained, so it is easy to add to any project.